fossephate/multiplayerFramework/README.md

-a multiplayer framework for a game
-A multiplayer framework in javascript using node.js, socket.io, three.js, cannon.js, and more
+A multiplayer framework for a game in javascript using node.js, socket.io, three.js, cannon.js, and more :P
-:P